p-reznick/p-reznick.github.io/_posts/2024-04-24-using-graph-traversal-to-find-a-valid-crossword-board-in-an-arbitrary-grid.md

 layout: post
 title: "Using Graph Traversal To Find a Valid Crossword Board In an Arbitrary Grid"
 date: 2024-04-24
-categories: [algorithms, graph theory, puzzles]
+categories: []
-author: Your Name
+author: Peter Reznick
 ---

 ## What Is xworder.io?